Vuizur/czech-entry-helper/README.md

 # Czech entry helper

-A simple tool to make it easier to add common Czech words.
+A simple GUI tool to make it easier to add common Czech words.
 Supports currently adjectives and adverbs.

+It will open the relevant new page and put the proposed content into your clipboard.

 Attention: Use with care, it makes mistakes.